Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/04/typescript-scope-responsibility.md

 I wrote about this originally in Pro TypeScript, but the question seems pretty common, so I am repeating it here with greater emphasis.

-> “When you need to preserve the scope of a callback, prefer to preserve it when setting up the callback, not by adjusting the class itself.” – Me, just this second.
+> When you need to preserve the scope of a callback, prefer to preserve it when setting up the callback, not by adjusting the class itself. <cite>Steve Fenton, just this second</cite>

 Here is an example that demonstrates the problem.
 I have used a simple timeout, but this applies to events (like onclick).